Kitty277/GUESS-THE-NUMBER/README.md

 # GUESS-THE-NUMBER
+To guess the number in limited attempts

-To guess the number in limited attempts ,playagain is also available
+To guess a number in limited number of attempts also including the playagain button with different styling parts (css) & java script